IBM/powerai-seti-signal-classification/README.md

     start executing from the first cell under the currently selected cell, and then continue executing all cells that follow.

+### The SETI notebooks

+To complete the code pattern, run the training and prediction notebooks in this order:

+1. seti_cnn_tf_training.ipynb
+2. seti_predition.ipynb

+#### Preparing the dataset

+First, we read the Basic 4 dataset, converted signals into images, and saved them in MNIST format.
+Now our signal classification problem has become an image classification problem.
+We split the MNIST data into train and test datasets and stored the results.

+The training and prediction notebooks use our stored results, so you can skip the data preparation step.
+You can review an example notebook from the data preparation step [here](examples/seti_signal_to_mnist_format.ipynb).

+#### Training the model

+In the `seti_cnn_tf_training.ipynb` notebook, we use the famous SETI Dataset to build a convolutional neural network (CNN) able to perform signal classification.
+The CNN will determine, with some associated error, what type of signal is presented.

+Run this notebook.
+The PowerAI free trial does not include GPUs, so training is slower.
+We'll use a lower number of epochs to finish faster, but this will hurt accuracy.

+To create a production model for a problem of this size, you would want to run a higher number of epochs using PowerAI with one or more GPUs.

+#### Prediction

+In the `seti_prediction.ipynb` notebook, we will use the trained model to predict the signal class.
+Run this notebook after the training notebook has completed.

 ![](doc/source/images/powerai-notebook-run.png)

+## 4. Analyze the results

 ### Performance
 Convelutional Neural Network involves a lot of matrix and vector multiplications that can parallelized, so GPUs can overperform, because GPUs were designed to handle these kind of matrix operations in parallel!